MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/overview.md

 The total number of tokens processed in a given request depends on the length of your input, output and request parameters.
 The quantity of tokens being processed will also affect your response latency and throughput for the models.

-#### Image tokens (GPT-4 Turbo with Vision and GPT-4o)
+#### Image tokens

-The token cost of an input image depends on two main factors: the size of the image and the detail setting (low or high) used for each image.
-Here's a breakdown of how it works:
+Azure OpenAI's image processing capabilities with GPT-4o, GPT-4o mini, and GPT-4 Turbo with Vision models uses image tokenization to determine the total number of tokens consumed by image inputs.
+The number of tokens consumed is calculated based on two main factors: the level of image detail (low or high) and the image’s dimensions.
+Here's how token costs are calculated:

-- **Detail: Low resolution mode**
+- **Low resolution mode**
-    - Low detail allows the API to return faster responses and consume fewer input tokens for use cases that don’t require high detail.
+  - Low detail allows the API to return faster responses for scenarios that don't require high image resolution analysis.
+The tokens consumed for low detail images are:
+    - **GPT-4o and GPT-4 Turbo with Vision**: Flat rate of **85 tokens per image**, regardless of size.
-    - These images cost 85 tokens each, regardless of the image size.
+    - **GPT-4o mini**: Flat rate of **2833 tokens per image**, regardless of size.
   - **Example: 4096 x 8192 image (low detail)**: The cost is a fixed 85 tokens, because it's a low detail image, and the size doesn't affect the cost in this mode.

-- **Detail: High resolution mode**
+- **High resolution mode**
-    - High detail lets the API see the image in more detail by cropping it into smaller squares.
-Each square uses more tokens to generate text.
-    - The token cost is calculated by a series of scaling steps:
+  - Low detail allows the API to analyze images in more detail.
+Image tokens are calculated based on the image's dimensions.
+The calculation involves the following steps:
-        1. The image is first scaled to fit within a 2048 x 2048 square while maintaining its aspect ratio.
-        1. The image is then scaled down so that the shortest side is 768 pixels long.
+    1. **Image resizing**: The image is resized to fit within a 2048 x 2048 pixel square.
+If the shortest side is larger than 768 pixels, the image is further resized so that the shortest side is 768 pixels long.
+The aspect ratio is preserved during resizing.
-        1. The image is divided into 512-pixel square tiles, and the number of these tiles (rounding up for partial tiles) determines the final cost.
-Each tile costs 170 tokens.
+    1. **Tile calculation**: Once resized, the image is divided into 512 x 512 pixel tiles.
+Any partial tiles are rounded up to a full tile.
+The number of tiles determines the total token cost.
+    1. **Token calculation**:
+      - **GPT-4o and GPT-4 Turbo with Vision**: Each 512 x 512 pixel tile costs **170 tokens**.
+An extra **85 base tokens** are added to the total.
-        1. An additional 85 tokens are added to the total cost.
+      - **GPT-4o mini**: Each 512 x 512 pixel tile costs **5667 tokens**.
+An extra **2833 base tokens** are added to the total.
-    - **Example: 2048 x 4096 image (high detail)**
+  - **Example: 2048 x 4096 image (high detail)**:
-        1. Initially resized to 1024 x 2048 to fit in the 2048 square.
+    1. The image is initially resized to 1024 x 2048 pixels to fit within the 2048 x 2048 pixel square.
-        1. Further resized to 768 x 1536.
-        1. Requires six 512px tiles to cover.
+    2. The image is further resized to 768 x 1536 pixels to ensure the shortest side is a maximum of 768 pixels long.
+    3. The image is divided into 2 x 3 tiles, each 512 x 512 pixels.
+    4. **Final calculation**:
-        1. Total cost is `170 × 6 + 85 = 1105` tokens.
+      - For GPT-4o and GPT-4 Turbo with Vision, the total token cost is 6 tiles x 170 tokens per tile + 85 base tokens = 1105 tokens.
+      - For GPT-4o mini, the total token cost is 6 tiles x 5667 tokens per tile + 2833 base tokens = 36835 tokens.

 ### Resources